 There are several benefits of using the entropic regularized bounds in place of solving the linear program as in Section~\ref{sec:primal_estimation}.
-The computational complexity required to solve the conditional LPs can scale unfavorably with aspects of the problem.
-For example, when estimating bounds on moments of the joint distribution of potential outcomes as in Section~\ref{sec:examples}, there are $L^M$ primal variables and $(L-1)M + 1$ constraints, where $L$ is the number of unique levels of the outcome and $M$ is the number of unique levels of the treatment.
-Because the conditional LPs need to be solved for each data point, this can lead to a large computational burden if the number of outcome levels or especially the number of treatment levels is large.
-In certain problems such as estimating quantities involving the joint distribution of potential outcomes with a binary treatment, entropic regularization can lead to significant computational speedups by using the \citet{sinkhorn_diagonal_1967} algorithm \citep{cuturi_sinkhorn_2013}.
+The computational complexity required to solve the conditional LPs can scale unfavorably with aspects of the problem, such as the number of outcome or treatment levels.
+Because the conditional LPs need to be solved for each data point, this can lead to a large computational burden if the number of outcome levels or especially the number of treatment levels is large in potential outcome settings.
+In certain problems such as cases with a binary treatment, entropic regularization can lead to significant computational speedups by using the \citet{sinkhorn_diagonal_1967} algorithm \citep{cuturi_sinkhorn_2013}.

 Furthermore, the regularizer is strongly convex, so there exists a unique solution to both the lower and upper entropic bounds for all values of the covariates $x \in \mathcal{X}$, and the bounds are smooth functions of the nuisance parameters $\bm{b}(x)$ and $\bm{c}(x)$.
 In particular, by taking the Lagrangian dual of the conditional entropic linear programs~\eqref{eq:condl_entropic_primal}, for any constraint and objective vector $\bm{b} \in \R^J$ and $\bm{c} \in \R^K$, we can write the solutions as $\bm{p}^\eta_L(\bm{b}, \bm{c}) = \exp\left(-A'\bm{\lambda}_L^\eta(\bm{b}, \bm{c}) + \eta \bm{c}\right)$ and $\bm{p}^\eta_U(\bm{b}, \bm{c}) = \exp\left(A'\bm{\lambda}_U^\eta(\bm{b}, \bm{c}) + \eta \bm{c}\right)$, where the dual variables $\bm{\lambda}_L^\eta(\bm{b}, \bm{c})$ and $\bm{\lambda}_U^\eta(\bm{b}, \bm{c})$ are the solutions to the entropic regularized dual problems: